rexhip/rexhip/docs/Readme.md

->In version 3.4.1 some blocks has several versions of the same type, for this reason some programs will not compile.
-A new version of the library will be released when TIA-portal v17 is out, in the meanwhile use v3.4.2 in the lib folder.
-Thanks to @cardinal-tom for reporting this issue.

 ### Extended modbus library for Siemens PLC's.

 The library makes it possible to split a program into reusable function blocks for each